Chazavfc01011/fastest-tiktok-share-and-view-bot/README.md

 -Download the file from GITHUB
 -Run the .exe file
--Copy and paste TIKTOK link
+-Copy and paste Tiktok link